Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Solution Methodology

 \section{Solution Methodology}

-This section proposes a solution methodology that decompose the bilevel problem \eqref{eq:upperLevelProblemUpdated2} into a master problem and subproblems.
-The approach combines a traditional Benders decomposition to generate optimality cuts with combinatorial Benders cuts to reconcile rider choices in the master problem with those induced by the optimal routes in the follower subproblems.
-More specifically, the master problem consists of the leader problem with variables $(\{z_{hl}\}_{h,l \in H}, \{\delta^r\}_{r \in T'}, \{d^r\}_{r \in T})$ where the rider choice constraint \eqref{eq:userChoiceModel} is relaxed.
-In each iteration, the follower subproblems are solved to generate optimality cuts on variables $d^r$.
+This section proposes a solution methodology that {decomposes} the bilevel problem \eqref{eq:upperLevelProblemUpdated2} into a master problem and subproblems.
+The approach combines a traditional Benders decomposition \citep{Benders1962} to generate optimality cuts with combinatorial Benders cuts to reconcile rider choices in the master problem with those induced by the optimal routes in the follower subproblems.
+In that sense, it is reminiscent of logical Benders and Branch-and-Check methods pioneered in \citet{Hooker2002_IJOC,Thorsteinsson2001,HookerOttoson_2003, Hooker2007}.
+More specifically, the master problem consists of the leader problem with variables $(\{z_{hl}\}_{h,l \in H}, \{\delta^r\}_{r \in T'}, \{b^r\}_{r \in T})$ where the rider choice constraint \eqref{eq:userChoiceModel} is relaxed.
+In each iteration, the follower subproblems are solved to generate optimality cuts on variables $b^r$.
 In addition, combinatorial cuts are introduced to guarantee the consistency between ${\cal C}^r(\bold{x}^r,\bold{y}^r)$ and the master variable $\delta^r$.
 These ``basic'' combinatorial cuts are further improved using the results of Section \ref{SectionAnalyticalResultsonTripDurations}.
 The proposed decomposition algorithm converges when the lower bound obtained by the master problem, and the upper bound constructed from the feasible solutions of the subproblems are close enough.

 The rest of this section formally introduces the decomposition algorithm along with the several enhancements.
 Section \ref{sec:RelaxedMaster} and Section \ref{sec:Subproblem} present the master problem and the Benders subproblems.
 Section \ref{sec:CutGeneration} proposes the cut generation procedure for the optimality cut and the combinatorial cuts for coupling the choice model and the network design.
+Section \ref{sec:DecAlgSummary} summarizes the decomposition algorithm, and proves its finite convergence.
 Section \ref{sec:ValidIneq} proposes valid inequalities that enforce the relationship between the ODMTS designs and the rider choices.
-Section \ref{sec:DecAlgSummary} summarizes the decomposition algorithm, and proves its finite convergence.
 Finally, Section \ref{sec:ParetoOptCuts} discusses Pareto-optimal cut generation procedure for enhancing the performance of the solution methodology.